 Some make conscious decisions about who they talk to about their sexuality or gender and who they won’t.
 Instead of a “coming-out”, some prefer to do an “inviting-in”.

 Some build connections to other LGBTIQ Black Germans, Roma and Sinti, people who have a history of migration and other LGBTIQ people who experience racism to empower one another and catch a break from racial or homophobic discrimination.
-Some Black and of Colour LGBTIQ organisations and groups are listed under “Anlaufstellen” on this website.
+Some Black and of Color LGBTIQ organisations and groups are listed under “Anlaufstellen” on this website.
 Federal Anti-Discrimination Agencies can also help individuals to connect to regional organisations.

 Some seek out mental health services because everyday racism is draining and negatively affects a person’s health.
 Sometimes, an individual can’t carry the burden of racism on their own.
 Migrant organisations can help with the search for therapists who speak different languages and have experience working on issues related to racism.